Deliverability

 PUBLISHED ON

 But, honeypots are for more than just spies.
-In this article, we’ll talk about how honeypots affect you as an email sender, the different types of honeypots, and the risks of getting caught in a honeypot as a legitimate email sender.
+In this article, we’ll talk about how honeypots affect you as an email sender, the different types of honeypots, and the risks of getting caught.

 What is a honeypot?